 You can have a sign at any location on your property advertising your business at home provided it is not larger than 0.2 square metres (20cm x 20cm).
 If you want a larger sign or an illuminated sign, you will need to apply for a planning permit.

-Note: If you own a heritage listed home, you will need to speak to Town Planning.
+If you want to display a sign on a heritage listed property, you will need to speak to one of our Town Planners.

 Do you need more advice?